What's the Deal with Hard Red Winter Wheat?

 Looking at the weekly exchange registered stocks, there is a reason that the HRW futures are trading at weak levels against SRW and HRS.
 Total HRW exchange stocks are at record levels while HRS and SRW continue to decline.
 While the carry structure helps keep HRW supplies “in the bin,” the lack of export volume continues to suppress the demand side of the equation making HRW a negative spot for the 2018/19 U.S. wheat program.

 A strong U.S. dollar versus the Russian ruble combined with a 400 MBU carry-in of Russian wheat, which was the largest since 2011, continues to suppress HRW exports.
 Without a material change in the global protein related export structure to simulate demand for U.S. wheat, HRW should remain bearish compared to the other U.S. wheat classes as supplies remain accommodating.

-Futures and Option trading involves substantial risk, and may not be suitable for everyone.
+Disclaimer: Futures and Option trading involves substantial risk, and may not be suitable for everyone.
 Trading should only be done with true risk capital.
 Past performance, either actual or hypothetical, is not necessarily indicative of future results.